Yeah, I've been troubled by this stupid problem for months!

 Just figured out that these are not equal:

-<script type="text/javascript" src="cs_jscore.js"></script>
+<script type="text/javascript" src="cs_jscore.js"></script>and

 <script type="text/javascript">alert("You see me!");</script>